terablaze/terablaze/README.md

 If you see the **TeraBlaze** welcome page without errors, then your installation is successful.

-The controller to the welcome page is `application/controllers/Home.php` and the view file is `application/views/welcome.php`
+The controller to the welcome page is `src/App/Controller/WelcomeController.php` and the view file is `src/App/views/welcome.php`

 ## Using

 ### Controllers
-Create your controllers in the `application/controllers` folder.
+Create your controllers in the `src/App/Controller` folder (You can use any directory as long as the Controller namespace/class matches the directory/file path).

-Controllers are simply PHP classes.
-The class name and the class file name must be the same including the case used.
-That is, if your controller class is `User`, it must be in `User.php` file in the `application/controllers` folder.

-Your controller class should extend the base controller `\TeraBlaze\Controller` i.e. `User extends \TeraBlaze\Controller`
+Your controller class should extend the base controller `\TeraBlaze\Controller\Controller` to have access to some nice features the base controller offers

-It is a good practice that models be loaded in the controllers.

 ### Models
-Create your models in the `application/models` folder.
+Create your models in the `src/App/Model` folder (You can use any directory as long as the Model namespace/class matches the directory/file path).

 Models are simply PHP classes.
 The class name and the class file name must be the same including the case used.
 That is, if your model class is `User_model`, it must be in `User_model.php` file in the `application/models` folder.

-Your model class should extend the base model`\TeraBlaze\Model` i.e. `User extends \TeraBlaze\Model`
+Your model class should extend the base model`\TeraBlaze\Ripana\ORM\Model`

-To load a model, simply instantiate the model as you would any other PHP class.
-If the model and the class where it is being instantiated from share the same namespace, then the starting `\` should not be used, but if not, it should be used.

-That is

-`$instance = new User_model()`  if namespace is shared

-and

-`$instance = new \User_model()`  if namespace is not shared

 ### Views
-Create your views in the `application/views` folder.
+Create your views in the `src/App/views` folder.

 Views are simply PHP files and should be loaded from the controllers

 To load your view files, simply use

-`$this->load_view('home')` if the view file is `application/views/home.php`

-If the view file is not directly in the `application/views` directory, use the relative path to the view file like this:

-`$this->load_view('user/login')` if the view file is `application/views/user/login.php`
+`$this->loadView('App::view_file')`

 Pass an optional second argument which is an array and is extracted internally and therefore available in the view as variables.

 For instance:

-    $data = array(
+    $data = [
 	    'name' = 'TeraBlaze',
 	    'type' = 'MVC Framework',
 	    'language' = 'PHP'
-    );
+    ];

-    $this->load_view('home', $data);
+    $this->loadView('App::home', $data);
-The code above will make the variables `$name`, `$type` and `$language` available in the `application/views/home.php` view file
+The code above will make the variables `$name`, `$type` and `$language` available in the `src/App/views/home.php` view file

+To load a view from within another view, use `$this->includeView('App::included_view_file')`, this allows the included view have access to the variables extracted in the parent view

+## Stability status
+It is very important to note that this framework is currently very unstable and may change frequently for now.
+As much as we use it in several live projects(from really simple projects to very big and complex projects), we do not advise you to use in a production environment unless you are sure of what you're doing and you're willing to invest the time.

 ## Contributing
 Simply fork the project and make pull requests.
-Try to go through the code so as to not deviate too much from our code style.
+Try to go through the code to not deviate too much from our code style.

-If you are interested in joining the development team, simply mail `teraboxxinc@gmail.com`
+If you are interested in joining the development team, simply mail `tomiwa@teraboxx.com`

 Note that the email used here will likely change soon.